 Although you will never find it on a restaurant menu (see details on why that may be the case here), it’s a household staple that sits deep into your desi subconscious.
 I always break it out when I have had a tough week, and need reinforcements.

 Qeema comes in many forms.
 Spell it with a Q or a K. Make it with minced chicken, goat, beef or even turkey.
 Have it with rice or roti.
 Or cook with peas, potatoes or green bell peppers.
 It can also be used in soup (such as here) or layered in khichri (such as here).

 I like mine without veggies so it was just as well that my friend, Kulsoom made an elegant chicken qeema, dusted with garam masala and served with a generous helping of green chillies and cilantro.

-1 1/2 medium sized onion chopped (in half moons)
+- 1 1/2 medium sized onion chopped in half rings

-Add the chicken, and then the tomatoes.
+- Add ground meat, salt and tomatoes.
+Stir till well-mixed and cover with lid.
 Cook on medium-low heat for 15 minutes.
-Add salt to taste.

 - Remove lid and stir for an additional 10 minutes to let the water dry out.
 Remove from heat.

 - Dust with a pinch of garam masala and garnish with finely chopped green chillies and cilantro.